As we await Christmas, millions made homeless by the earthquake await a merciless winter, says Simon Roughneen

-The drive across Azad Jammu and Kashmir would ordinarily be a compelling experience for any traveller.
+BAGH — The drive across Azad Jammu and Kashmir would ordinarily be a compelling experience for any traveller.
 The 10,000 foot-high Himalayan foothills provide a backdrop of stunning beauty.
-Pine trees cover the rocky slopes, and in the horizon, the snow-peaks of the Karakorum and Himalayas emerge between the lower peaks in this desolate area of northern Pakistan.
+Pine trees cover the rocky slopes, and along the horizon, the snow-peaks of the Karakorum and Himalayas emerge between the lower peaks in this desolate area of northern Pakistan

 But these snow-peaks are a harbinger of a different reality for northern Pakistan.
-What Kofi Annan terms ‘the merciless Himalayan winter’ has arrived – with snow on densely-populated higher ground, hundreds of cases of pneumonia, and children already dying.
-Another harbinger.
-On Tuesday 6 last, the Pakistani met office forecast an even harsher than usual winter for Kashmir and the northern areas.
+What United Nations boss Kofi Annan terms ‘the merciless Himalayan winter’ has arrived – with snow already piling on densely-populated higher ground, hundreds of cases of pneumonia, and, children dying.
+Another harbinger: on Tuesday 6 last, the Pakistani Met Office forecast an even harsher-than-usual winter for Kashmir and the northern areas of the country.

-Ireland and Europe felt the snap of winter in recently.
-Snow caused disruptions to a part of the world blessed with sophisticated infrastructure, modern transport and communications facilities, and a much-vaunted social economy.
-Sadly, deaths of homeless people were reported in Paris and Brussels.
+Ireland and Europe felt the snap of winter recently, with snow causing disruptions to a part of the world blessed with sophisticated infrastructure, modern transport and communications facilities, and a much-vaunted social economy.
+Sadly, the deaths of homeless people were reported in Paris and Brussels.

-Since the October 8 earthquake, over 3 million people have been contemplating how to survive the imminent harsh winter, where the snow in the distance will soon become anything from 4-10 feet of snow outside their tents and makeshift shelters.
+Since the October 8 earthquake, over 3 million people have been contemplating how to survive, with the snow in the distance soon to arrive at what used to be their front doors, in heaps of anything from 4-10 feet outside their tents and makeshift shelters.

-This same countryside will be covered in snow in days.
+This same countryside will be covered in snow within days.
 Temperatures will drop to minus 10, maybe minus 15 degrees Celsius.
 Many roads will be impassable.

 And time is running out.
 The challenges for relief and humanitarian organisations, and more importantly, for the hundreds of thousands, if not more, who remain vulnerable, will be as insurmountable as some of the Himalayan peaks in the background.

-Despite their predicament, despite the uncertain future, these people remain resilient, dignified and resourceful.
+Despite their predicament, despite the uncertain future, the people here remain resilient, dignified and resourceful.
 Not to mention friendly and gracious.
 Visitors are inundated with offers of chai, the local sweet tea often made with freshly-drawn buffalo milk.

 Khaled Mahmoud, an elected representative in the district of Pader Mastu, near the city of Bagh, told us that ‘we Kashmiris are grateful to the international community, the people of Ireland, to aid agencies for helping us in our time of great sorrow’.